10 Best Family Onsen Towns in Japan

 Each hot spring feels a little different, and once you learn about the types of onsen baths in Japan, it’s easier to choose the one that fits your family best.

 If you’re curious why Japanese people love hot springs so much, check out my post on the onsen benefits.
 And before you pack your bag, don’t forget to read what to bring to an onsen.
-I’ve made a simple list so you won’t leave your towel behind.
+I’ve made a simple list, so you won’t leave your towel behind.

 With just a little prep, your family’s first onsen trip will feel easy, relaxing, and unforgettable.